peteroupc/peteroupc.github.io/estimation.md

 > **Notes**:
 >
-> 1. As noted in Huber 2017, if we have a stream of random variates that take on values in the interval [0, 1], but have unknown mean, we can transform each number by&mdash;
+> 1. As noted in Huber 2017, if we have a stream of random variates that take on values in the closed unit interval, but have unknown mean, we can transform each number by&mdash;
 >
->    1. generating a uniform(0, 1) random variate _u_, then
+>    1. generating _u_, a uniform random variate between 0 and 1, then
 >    2. changing that number to 1 if _u_ is less than that number, or 0 otherwise,
 >
 >    and we can use the new stream of zeros and ones in the algorithm to get an unbiased estimate of the unknown mean.